The vision of the Section of Music is to develop world class creative practitioners in all aspects of music.

 Ceol Oirghialla has established a reputation for ensemble music-making and the department have a number of ensembles which enrich the musical life

 Research has been a key feature of the Music's activities since its foundation and underpins our academic work.

 If you are interested in applying for one of our many degree programmes you will find all the information you need by following the relevant links

 A list of useful links for music students

-Documents released by Department of Music & Creative Media for music staff and students
+Documents released by Section of Music for music staff and students

 Lecturing staff in the Section of Music each have specialist skills in the areas of musicology, performance, ethnomusicology, music technology, au